Spank Thru: Post-Sub Pop 200

 On October 26, 1989, the band recorded a version of "Spank Thru" during their first BBC Peel Session, at Maida Vale Studios in London, England.

-A live version, recorded at the Pine Street Theatre in Portland, Oregon on February 9, 1990, was released on the British 12-inch and CD versions of the "Sliver" single in 1991.
+A live version, recorded at the Pine Street Theatre in Portland, Oregon on February 9, 1990, was released on British CD versions of the "Sliver" single in 1991.
+This version is notably faster than other versions, and includes lyrical changes.

+A live version of "Spank Thru" can be found on the "Blind Pig" bootleg of the band's show at the Blind Pig in Ann Arbor, Michigan on April 10, 1990.

+In August of 1992, Nirvana headlined the British Reading Festival and performed "Spank Thru".
+The full show was released on CD and DVD in 2009 as Live at Reading.

 The final live performance of "Spank Thru" was at the Estadio José Amalfitani in Buenos Aires, Argentina on October 30, 1992.

 Composition

 Music

 Tim Hughes called the song "an interesting composite of two very different parts," with an "opening guitar riff that satirizes "The Great White Buffalo" by Ted Nugent" and lyrics that "mock the sentimental love poetry" of 70s arena rock bands, before it "abruptly shifts gears into a high-energy punk rock about masturbation."

 Lyrics

 "Spank Thru" contains numerous references to masturbation.
 Amanda Petrusich of Pitchfork described it as "a charming ode to jerking off," while Everett True called it "a paean to masturbation."